-Comprehensive coverage is worth having but Consumer Reports recommends dropping it when your annual premium equals or exceeds 10% of your vehicle’s cash value.
+Comprehensive coverage is worth having but again, consider dropping it if your annual premium equals or exceeds 10% of your vehicle’s cash value.

 How much car insurance do I need?

-Insurance is like many other things you can purchase: there’s the basic version and then there’s the recommended amount of auto insurance coverage you should have for your car.
+Insurance is like many other things you purchase: there’s the basic version and then there’s the recommended amount of coverage you should have for your car.

-If you are found to be at fault for a collision and the other party involved sues you for damages and wins, your third-party liability insurance will only pay for those damages, up to the amount of coverage you have.
-So, if the damages awarded totalled $500,000 and your coverage is only for $200,000, the remaining $300,000 would have to come out of your own pocket.
-Plus, you’ll also be on the hook for the cost of the lawyer your insurance company had to hire to defend the claim.
+If you are found to be at-fault for a collision and the other party involved sues you for damages and wins, your third-party liability insurance will only pay for those damages, up to the amount of coverage you have.
+So, if the damages awarded totals $500,000 and your coverage is for only $200,000, the remaining $300,000 would have to come out of your own pocket.
+Plus, you’d also be on the hook for the cost of the lawyer your insurance company would have to hire to defend the claim.

-If there were passengers in your vehicle at the time of the collision, they could sue you for damages as well.
-If you lose the case and your third-party liability coverage isn’t enough to cover the damages awarded, you will be responsible for paying the difference.
+If there are passengers in your vehicle at the time of the collision, they might sue you for damages as well.
+If you lose the case and your third-party liability coverage isn’t enough to cover the damages awarded, you would be responsible for paying the difference.

 Consider add-ons to your car insurance policy

 Depending on where you live or your personal circumstances, you might want to consider more than the recommended amount of car insurance coverage.
 You can purchase additional forms of coverage, also referred to as “endorsements” that can protect you from perils not included in your base policy.